kunal-purohit/calculator-app-devops/README.md

 2. Configured Jenkins to listen to the git repository for new commits pushed.
 3. Added webhook in GitHub using the public URL.
 4. Tested the pipeline execution after pushing commits.

+## Pushing to DockerHub

+-   Pushed the Docker image of the [kunal1323/calculator-app](https://hub.docker.com/r/kunal1323/calculator-app) to DockerHub